How to Start a Forex Broker Company: The 2026 Edition

 Frequently Asked Questions (FAQ)

 Yes, with a grey label setup.
-You sign a sub‑license agreement with an existing main label broker, and they configure a branded environment for you.
+You sign a sub‑license agreement with an existing main label broker.
 No license application is required on your part.
 You can start taking clients within a week.
 The trade‑off is limited control and lower revenue share.

 What is the difference between grey label and white label?